FelixKratz/SketchyBar/README.md

 * Individual refresh frequencies for each widget
 * ... feel free to explore my sketchybarrc file for more details on the options

+I have many more plans for the project:
+* Let items subscribe to system events (e.g. space changed, window focused, etc.) for their refresh action (like in yabai)
+* Cache the scripts in RAM to reduce I/O operations
+* Make the associated_space / associated_display properties more powerful by allowing to associate to more than one screen/display
+* Make application specific widgets with associated_app argument (e.g. when gvim is open show the vim mode indicator in the status bar)
+* Fix the currently static positioning of the bar
+* A y_offset property for all items to create (in combination with the nospace modifier) vertically stacked labels
+* Add on_click events for the widgets
+* Create more plugins
+* ......

 This is my setup:
 ![](images/mySetup.png)
 where I have my screens and a vim mode indicator on the left.
 Not shown is the high memory warning which shows the process that is using high system memory on demand.